-With an equator diameter of around 143,000 kilometers, Jupiter is the largest planet in the solar system and has 300 times the mass of the Earth.
+With an equator diameter of around 143,000 kilometers (89,000 miles), Jupiter is the largest planet in the solar system and has 300 times the mass of the Earth.
 The formation mechanism of giant planets like Jupiter has been a hotly debated topic for several decades.
-Now, astrophysicists of the Swiss National Centre of Competence in Research (NCCR) PlanetS of the Universities of Bern and Zürich and ETH Zürich have joined forces to explain previous puzzles about how Jupiter was formed and new measurements.
-The research results were published in the magazine Nature Astronomy.
+Now, astrophysicists of the Swiss National Center of Competence in Research (NCCR) PlanetS of the Universities of Bern and Zürich and ETH Zürich have joined forces to explain previous puzzles about how Jupiter was formed and new measurements.
+The research results were published in the journal Nature Astronomy.

 Solar system divided into two parts